 Zanzibar Airport transport is cash-based, negotiation-driven, and priced in US dollars.
 There is no public transport, no metered taxi, and no ride-hailing app.
-Every price is a negotiation or a pre-agreed booking.
+There is also no published or regulated taxi tariff - the Zanzibar Airports Authority confirms no official fare schedule exists for airport taxis.
+Every price is a negotiation or a pre-agreed booking, so there is no authoritative number to quote here; instead, this page explains how the pricing works so you can negotiate fairly.

 What drivers initially ask

-The first price a taxi driver offers is rarely the final price.
-For Stone Town, they might say $20 when $10-12 is fair.
-For Nungwi, they might say $70-80 when $45-55 is reasonable.
+The first price a taxi driver offers is rarely the final price - opening offers are commonly well above what the ride should cost.
 This is the standard negotiation culture.
 It is not personal and drivers expect you to counter.

 How to negotiate fairly

-Know the approximate fair price before you land.
+Ask your hotel or a local contact for the approximate going rate before you land, since there is no official tariff to check against.
 State your destination and offer your price.
 If the driver says no, thank them and move to the next one.
 In most cases, the original driver or another will accept a fair offer.

 Do not feel pressured to accept the first price.
 Multiple drivers are competing for your fare.
 At the same time, understand that fuel is expensive in Zanzibar, and the drive to Nungwi genuinely takes 75 minutes or more.
 A fair price respects both sides.